-Since 1988, NDSU's Electron Microscopy Center has been housed in the USDA Northern Crop Science Laboratory, occupying a 3500-square-foot wing designed specifically for electron microscopy.
+Since 1988, NDSU's Electron Microscopy Core has been housed in a wing of the USDA Northern Crop Science Laboratory.

-The central portion of the laboratory is designed for sample preparation with stainless steel fume hoods and storage cabinets at one end.
-Surrounding the preparation area are rooms for confocal light microscopy, ultramicrotomy, and water circulators-chillers; photographic darkrooms; a conference room, offices for the research specialists and the director; and four rooms designed for installation and operation of electron microscopes (with isolated centrally plumbed water and nitrogen lines, etc.)
+The central portion of the 3500 ft2 laboratory suite accommodates sample preparation, with high-velocity stainless-steel fume hoods.
+Surrounding the preparation area are a conference room, staff offices, and rooms designed specifically for installation and operation of electron microscopes (with isolated centrally plumbed water and nitrogen lines, etc.) and micro-computed tomography.

 The facility is equipped with two transmission electron microscopes, three scanning electron microscopes, micro-computed tomography (microCT), and an array of sample-preparation equipment and supplies, as well as a variety of light microscopes and secure image storage and sharing.